-26.25.
-In these provisions:

-- (i) "applicable law" means the national law or regional legal enactments under which ana Patent Office operates; - (ii) "applicant" means a person who appears as applicant in the records of the Patent-Office with which ana patent application was filed, and includes a representative of the applicant recognized under the applicable law; - (iii) "application" means an application for the grant of a patent, for the grant of a utility model, for the registration or grant of an industrial design, or for the registration of a trademark (including a collective mark or a certification mark) 2225. - (iii)(iv) "certified" means certified for the purposes of these provisions and Article 4D(3) of the Paris Convention, whether by the Office with which the patent application concerned was filed or by the International Bureau in connection with access via the service, and having regard to the agreed understanding of the Paris Union Assembly and the PCT Union Assembly concerning certification of priority documents 2326; - (iv)(v) "Consultative Group" means the Consultative Group referred to in paragraph 2021; - (vi) "digital library" means a digital library of patent, trademark, industrial design or utility model applications; - (v)(vii) "International Bureau" means the International Bureau of WIPO; - (vi)"Paris Convention" means the Paris Convention for the Protection of Industrial Property; - (vii)"Paris Union" means the Paris Union for the Protection of Industrial Property: - (viii)"patent application" means an application of a kind referred to in Article 3 of the PLT27;
+- 25. In these provisions: - (i) "applicable law" means the national law or regional legal enactments under which an Office operates; - (ii) "applicant" means a person who appears as applicant in the records of the Office with which an application was filed, and includes a representative of the applicant recognized under the applicable law; - (iii) "application" means an application for the grant of a patent, for the grant of a utility model, for the registration or grant of an industrial design, or for the registration of a trademark (including a collective mark or a certification mark)22. - (iv) "certified" means certified for the purposes of these provisions and Article 4D(3) of the Paris Convention, whether by the Office with which the application concerned was filed or by the International Bureau in connection with access via the service, and having regard to the agreed understanding of the Paris Union Assembly and the PCT Union Assembly concerning certification of priority documents23;

-- (ix)(viii) "Patent Office" means an authority entrusted with the granting of patents or utility models, the registration of trademarks, the granting or registration of industrial designs or the processing of patent applications, trademark applications, industrial design applications or utility model applications by a State that is party to the Paris Convention or is a member of WIPO or by an intergovernmental organization at least one of whose member States is party to the Paris Convention or a member of WIPO and the paris Convention or a member of WIPO a - (ix) "Paris Convention" means the Paris Convention for the Protection of Industrial Property; - (x) "Paris Union" means the Paris Union for the Protection of Industrial Property;

-(x)(xi) "PCT" means the Patent Cooperation Treaty;

-(xi)(xii) "PCT Union" means the International Patent Cooperation Union;

-(xii)(xiii) "PLT" means the Patent Law Treaty;

-(xiii)(xiv) "priority document" means a certified copy of ana patent application 2529;

-(xiv)(xv) "WIPO" means the World Intellectual Property Organization.
+- (v) "Consultative Group" means the Consultative Group referred to in paragraph 20; - (vi) "digital library" means a digital library of patent, trademark, industrial design or utility model applications; - (vii) "International Bureau" means the International Bureau of WIPO; - (viii) "Office" means an authority entrusted with the granting of patents or utility models, the registration of trademarks, the granting or registration of industrial designs or the processing of patent applications, trademark applications, industrial design applications or utility model applications by a State that is party to the Paris Convention or is a member of WIPO or by an intergovernmental organization at least one of whose member States is party to the Paris Convention or a member of WIPO24; - (ix) "Paris Convention" means the Paris Convention for the Protection of Industrial Property; - (x) "Paris Union" means the Paris Union for the Protection of Industrial Property; - (xi) "PCT" means the Patent Cooperation Treaty; - (xii) "PCT Union" means the International Patent Cooperation Union; - (xiii) "PLT" means the Patent Law Treaty; - (xiv) "priority document" means a certified copy of an application25; - (xv) "WIPO" means the World Intellectual Property Organization.